Tommy (The Who album): Editions and cover art

 Tommy was first released on CD in 1984 as a two disc set.
-Mobile Fidelity Sound Lab subsequently released a special single-disc edition of the album in 1990, featuring an alternate take of "Eyesight to the Blind" and a low volume extensive break on the glass in "Smash The Mirror".
+Mobile Fidelity Sound Lab subsequently released a special single-disc edition of the album in 1990, featuring an alternate take of "Eyesight to the Blind" and a low volume extensive break on the glass in "Smash the Mirror".
 It was also remastered by Erick Labson for single disc release in 1993.
 Polydor and MCA released a newly remastered version on single disc in 1996, which had been remixed by Jon Astley.
-Astley was able to access the original 8 track tapes and bring out instruments that had been buried, such as the guitar in "Christmas", the French horn in "Sparks", the cymbals in "The Acid Queen" and the organ in "We're Not Gonna Take it".
+Astley was able to access the original 8 track tapes and bring out instruments that had been buried, such as the guitar in "Christmas", the French horn in "Sparks", the cymbals in "The Acid Queen" and the organ in "We're Not Gonna Take It".
 This release came with Mike McInnerney's complete artwork and a written introduction by Richard Barnes.
-For this edition, the cover was revised to remove The Who's faces, which were originally placed at the request of the record label.
+For this edition, the cover was revised to remove the Who's faces, which were originally placed at the request of the record label.

 In 2003 Tommy was made available as a deluxe two-disc hybrid Super Audio CD with a 5.1 multi-channel mix.
 The remastering was done under the supervision of Townshend and also includes related material not on the original album, including "Dogs-Part 2" (the B-Side to "Pinball Wizard"), "Cousin Kevin Model Child" and "Young Man Blues", plus demos for the album and other unreleased songs that were dropped from the final running order.
 Rolling Stone considered the disc sonically "murkier" than the 1996 CD and was critical of the absence of the original libretto.
 In 2013, a super deluxe version of Tommy was released as a 3-CD / Blu-ray box set.
-As well as the original album, the package includes additional demos, and a live performance mostly taken from The Who's show at the Capital Theatre, Ottawa, Ontario, Canada on 15 October 1969.
+As well as the original album, the package includes additional demos and a live performance mostly taken from the Who's show at the Capitol Theatre, Ottawa, Ontario, Canada on 15 October 1969.
 The live disc was significant, as it debunked a long-standing myth that the tapes for the tour were burned in preference for the Leeds University show in February 1970 that made up Live at Leeds.